How To Wash Dark Clothes

 How much laundry detergent should you use?
 The answer varies by the load.

-When reading the product directions, keep in mind that package recommendations should be considered only a starting point for determining proper amounts.
+When reading the product directions, remember that package recommendations should only be considered a starting point for determining proper amounts.

 The amount of detergent you use will depend on water hardness (the harder the water, the more detergent needed), the amount of soil (more soil requires more detergent), and the water temperature (colder water requires more detergent).

-The hotter the water, the more effective the detergent will be.
-When using cold water for washing, increase the amount of detergent to one-and-a-half to two times the recommended amount.
+The hotter the water, the more effective the detergent.
+When using cold water for washing, increase the detergent to one-and-a-half to two times the recommended amount.

-If you use too little detergent, clothes can become dull and dingy, body soils are left on cuffs and collars, and lint isn't held in the water until it is rinsed away; instead, it's redeposited on clothes.
+If you use too little detergent, clothes can become dull and dingy, body soils are left on cuffs and collars, and lint is only held in the water once it is rinsed away; instead, it's redeposited on clothes.

-You might also notice greasy-looking stains because, if you regularly use too little detergent, it allows gunk to build up on the outer tub of the washer.
+You might also notice greasy-looking stains because, if you regularly use too little detergent, gunk can build up on the washer's outer tub.
 These soils then wash off and redeposit on other loads.
 Ick.
 Err the other way.

 To minimize fading when washing dark clothes, avoid laundry detergents with added boosters such as bleach, which can strip the color from dark clothes.